Skip to main content

 Going home

-You may be able to go home the same day, but most patients need to stay in hospital overnight.
+You may be able to go home the same day, but some patients need to stay in hospital overnight.

 If you've had a general anaesthetic, you will not be able to leave the hospital unless a responsible adult is there to help you get home.